 Finally, potential owners should take time to visit the premises where the puppies were born and raised whenever possible; this will give them a chance to meet both parents (if not owned by the same breeder) and observe how healthy, clean, and socialized the environment is for the puppies being sold.
-If you can’t find a puppy, you might consider older Briards for sale.
+If you can’t find a puppy, consider older Briards for sale.

 Other Names For The Breed